 The Tunisian National Guard encourages persons traveling into the desert to register their travel beforehand.

-Arrest: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
+Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Women Travelers: If you are a woman traveling abroad, please review our travel tips for Women Travelers.
+Women Travelers: See our travel tips for Women Travelers.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.